peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

     public PeterO.Numbers.EInteger ToSizedEInteger(
         int maxBitLength);

-Converts this value to an arbitrary-precision integer by discarding its fractional part and checking whether the resulting integer overflows the given signed bit count.
+Converts this value to an arbitrary-precision integer by discarding its fractional part and checking whether the resulting integer overflows the specified signed bit count.

 <b>Parameters:</b>